AdelekeAdedeji/pylytic/README.md

 ```
 `expr:` represents the expression to be evaluated, expression is strictly of type str

-`mode:` represents the mode in which the expression to be evaluated, defaults to deg (as in degrees), also supports
+`mode:` represents the mode in which the expression is to be evaluated, defaults to deg (as in degrees), also supports
 rad (radians) and grad (gradians)

 `logarithmic_base:` the base in which the expression is to be evaluated, defaults to base 10